-ALERT from SAM.gov: If you are registering a new entity in SAM.gov, you must now provide an original, signed notarized letter stating that you are the authorized Entity Administrator before your registration will be activated by SAM.gov.
+ALERT from SAM.gov: You must now provide an original, signed notarized letter stating that you are the authorized Entity Administrator before your registration will be activated by SAM.gov.
 Please read these FAQs to learn more about this process change.
-Applicants registering as a new entity in SAM.gov should plan for additional time associated with submission and review of the notarized letter.
-This change is effective March 23, 2018.
+Plan for additional time associated with submission and review of the notarized letter.
+This requirement is effective March 22, 2018 for new entities registering in SAM.
+This requirement is effective April 27, 2018 for existing registrations being updated or renewed.
 Entities already registered in SAM.gov are advised to log into SAM.gov and review their registration information, particularly their financial information.